Word equations in linear space: The (known) algorithm

+\subparagraph*{Encoding the equation} At each step of the algorithm we encode letters (though not variables) in the equation using Huffman coding.
+The variables are encoded using the original coding from the input equation.
+To distinguish between the two codes, we prefix each code for a letter with \texttt{0} and for a variable with \texttt{1}; in this way we can also distinguish between the letters and variables.
+This increases the space usage at most twice when compared to the usage without this extra bit, so we disregard it, as we aim for linear space (with an arbitrary constant).
+Also, the space usage for variables is at most $2\Abs[0]{U_0V_0}$, so we disregard it later on and focus on the space usage of the letters.

-At each step of the algorithm we encode letters (though not variables) in the equation using Huffman coding.
-This may mean that when going from $U = V$ to $U' = V'$ the encoding of letters may change and in fact using the former encoding in the latter equation may lead to super-linear space (imagine that we pop from each variable a letter that has a very long code).
-Thus we comment how to make a transition from $U = V$ to $U' = V'$ in bit-space $\Ocomp(\Abs{U =V} + \Abs{U' = V'})$.
+Using the Huffman coding of the letters may mean that when going from $U = V$ to $U' = V'$ the encoding of letters changes and in fact using the former encoding in the latter equation may lead to super-linear space (imagine that we pop from each variable a~letter that has a very long code).
+Using standard methods changing the encoding during a transition from $U = V$ to $U' = V'$ can be done in bit-space linear in the bit-size of the input plus bit-size of the output, using perhaps different encodings.

-\begin{lemma} Given two strings (encoded using some uniquely decodable code), their Huffman coding can be computed in linear bitspace.
+\begin{lemma} Given a string (encoded using some uniquely decodable code), its Huffman coding can be computed in linear bitspace.